Gonefloatintheworld/starter-hugo-academic/content/publication/Industrial robot/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Industrial Robot*
-publication_short: major revision in *Industrial Robot*
+publication_short: published in *Industrial Robot*

+abstract:
+Purpose
-abstract: Purpose –The prerequisite for most traditional visual simultaneous localization and mapping (V-SLAM) algorithms is that most objects in the environment should be static or in low locomotion.
+The prerequisite for most traditional visual simultaneous localization and mapping (V-SLAM) algorithms is that most objects in the environment should be static or in low-speed locomotion.
 These algorithms rely on geometric information of the environment and restrict the application scenarios with dynamic objects.
+Semantic segmentation can be used to extract deep features from images to identify dynamic objects in the real world.
+Therefore, V-SLAM fused with semantic information can reduce the influence from dynamic objects and achieve higher accuracy.
+This paper aims to present a new semantic stereo V-SLAM method toward outdoor dynamic environments for more accurate pose estimation.

+Design/methodology/approach
-Semantic segmentation can be used to extract deep features and semantic information from images to identify dynamic objects in the real world.
-Therefore, V-SLAM fused with semantic information can reduce the error from dynamic objects and achieve higher accuracy.
-This paper presents a new semantic stereo SLAM method towards outdoor dynamic environment for accurate pose estimation.
-Design/methodology/approach –First, Deeplabv3+ semantic segmentation model is adopted to recognize semantic information about objects in the dynamic outdoor scenes.
-Second, a method that combines prior semantic knowledge to determine the motion state of moveable objects is proposed. which depends on the pixel movement between frames.
-Last, a semantic stereo SLAM based on ORB-SLAM2 to calculate accurate trajectory in dynamic environments is presented, which selects corresponding feature points on static regions and eliminates useless feature points on dynamic regions.
-Findings –The method is successfully performed on the public datasets KITTI and self-collected datasets in the real world.
-The V-SLAM system extracts the semantic information and tracks feature points steadily in dynamic environments.
-Originality/value – The main contribution of this study is to propose a new semantic stereo V-SLAM method with greater robustness and stability, which reduces the impact of moving objects in dynamic scenes.
+First, the Deeplabv3+ semantic segmentation model is adopted to recognize semantic information about dynamic objects in the outdoor scenes.
+Second, an approach that combines prior knowledge to determine the dynamic hierarchy of moveable objects is proposed, which depends on the pixel movement between frames.
+Finally, a semantic stereo V-SLAM based on ORB-SLAM2 to calculate accurate trajectory in dynamic environments is presented, which selects corresponding feature points on static regions and eliminates useless feature points on dynamic regions.

+Findings
+The proposed method is successfully verified on the public data set KITTI and ZED2 self-collected data set in the real world.
+The proposed V-SLAM system can extract the semantic information and track feature points steadily in dynamic environments.
+Absolute pose error and relative pose error are used to evaluate the feasibility of the proposed method.
+Experimental results show significant improvements in root mean square error and standard deviation error on both the KITTI data set and an unmanned aerial vehicle.
+That indicates this method can be effectively applied to outdoor environments.

+Originality/value
+The main contribution of this study is that a new semantic stereo V-SLAM method is proposed with greater robustness and stability, which reduces the impact of moving objects in dynamic scenes.

 # Summary.
 An optional shortened abstract.